Get started by searching below:

 Can doctors cause cerebral palsy?

 Yes.
-Doctors that make negligent mistakes during childbirth may cause brain injuries that result in cerebral palsy.
+Doctors who make negligent mistakes during childbirth may cause brain injuries that result in cerebral palsy.
 If you think your doctor caused your child’s cerebral palsy, you may be able to file a lawsuit.

 What is the average medical malpractice payout?